aliceetan/aliceetan.github.io/about/index.md

 comments: false
 ---

 <center>Hello!
 My name is Alice and I am a full stack software engineer based in New York City.

 I currently work at Amazon on the Virtual Try On team, where I'm building experiences that help users make more informed purchasing decisions through virtual try on.
-I'm passionate about making the tech industry more enjoyable and inclusive, always exploring ways to use technology to enhance human interactions.

 I also serve on the Associate Board of <a href="https://Upchieve.org/" target="_blank">Upchieve</a>, a non-profit Ed-Tech org that seeks to democratize access to educational support through free online tutoring and college counseling.</center>